Arizona Health Care Open Enrollment will run from November 1, 2021 to December 15, 2021

-- New special enrollment period runs from February 15 to August 15, 2021!
+- Arizona health care open enrollment will run from November 1, 2021 to December 15, 2021.
 If you enroll during this period, your coverage will become effective on the first of the following month.

 - You will choose from the federally facilitated exchange plans.

 - The amount you will pay for the policy will depend on the amount of coverage you get.

 - You can apply for financial assistance and aids from the federal government, which can be used to pay for medical care and coverage expenses.